-Paul L. Falkenstein, Certified LabVIEW Developer - Coleman Technologies Inc.
+Paul L. Falkenstein, Certified LabVIEW Developer - Coleman Technologies Inc. (now Sciotex)

 Michael D. Coleman, Ph.D. - Coleman Technologies, Inc.

 Coleman Technologies, Inc. (CTI), now known as NI Partner Sciotex, was contracted by a major dinnerware manufacturer to provide a conveyor-based visual inspection system for detecting four types of defects occurring in many different styles of dinner plates and bowls.
 The manufacturer selected CTI based on the relatively low cost of our proposed system and our extensive experience in creating solutions for challenging machine vision applications.

 Manufacturing dinner plates can introduce several types of defects.
 Warp is defined as the variability of the plate height around its circumference.
 Trim defects include both "trim gouge,” where there is an indentation at one or more angular positions, and “trim bulge,” where the circumference bows out from a perfect circle.
 The other defect, glass adhesion, occurs when small molten glass balls adhere to the top or bottom surfaces in the region adjacent to the plate rim.